 Probably not.

-I will however caveat this with one thing.
+I will, however, caveat this with one thing.
 While some inflammation may be warranted for recovery, too much or prolonged oedema (swelling) is bad news.
 Excessive oedema applies unwanted pressure on the tissues, restricts movement, can increase pain and decreases muscle function (5).

 This is often seen in severe joint sprains (such as ankle sprains) where swelling is significant enough that range of movement is impeded.
 Another example is arthrogenic muscle inhibition of the quadriceps following ACL surgery.

-In these circumstances ice may be a viable option, as the goal is not to necessarily prevent all swelling, but to limit the extent of it (6).
-In contrast, muscle tears often elicit less oedema and hence ice is likely not going to be of benefit in the early stages (or at all) during injury management.
+For more severe injuries, ice may be a viable option, as the goal is not to necessarily prevent all swelling, but to limit the extent of it (6).

 So for now, based on the current research, I’d keep ice in the freezer for the most part.
 As we currently understand it, ice is less important than we once thought.
 The exception to this rule would be when injuries are severe and in circumstances where swelling will likely be the limiting factor for recovery.
-In these cases, ice may be beneficial in the early stages only.
+In these cases, ice may be beneficial for reducing swelling in the early stages only.

 What then should be our primary focus?